What we do

 Beginning in July 2010, AWS launched the Global Water Roundtable- the name of the process that developed the AWS Standard.
 Based upon the ISEAL Alliance's Code of Good Practice for Setting Social and Environmental Standards, the Water Roundtable was a multi-stakeholder consensus-based process that employed meetings and pilots held throughout the world.
 Throughout the multi-year Water Roundtable, stakeholders were given the opportunity to provide input into how the Standard is shaped through online feedback, in-person meetings, and field testing.
 There were two formal 90-day review periods (Spring 2012, Fall 2013), as well as general feedback opportunities at any point.
 The content of the AWS Standard was decided upon by a voluntary stakeholder body known as the International Standard's Development Committee.

 International Standard Development Committee

-The details of how the Water Roundtable operates, as well as the governance model behind the ISDC are provided in the Water Roundtable process document, which was published and reviewed by stakeholders in January 2011 and is available for download on the right of this page.
+The details of how the Water Roundtable operated, as well as the governance model behind the ISDC are provided in the Water Roundtable process document, which was published and reviewed by stakeholders in January 2011 and is available for download on the right of this page.

 Water Roundtable Launch